 Okay Wake on LAN Is working, but what if you want to turn off a Windows PC from Home Assistant?
 The Home Assistant RPC shutdown add-on available in the Home Assistant store will save the day.
 Let’s install it

-Go to Home Assistant > Supervisor > Add-on Store > and search for RPC Shutdown or save the hassle and click on the link below, which will lead you to the same place.
+Open your Home Assistant and press, the “c” button to invoke the search bar, type add-on and choose Navigate Add-On store.
+Then search for RPC Shutdown or save the hassle and click on the link below, which will lead you to the same place.

 Click on the Install button to have your RPC Shutdown add-on.

 After the installation we will need the IP, username and password of the windows machine to configure properly the RPC shutdown add-on.
 This is an example configuration for my Windows PC, of course you can add multiple computers as well (just add more aliases).

 computers: - alias: a3-pc address: 10.0.0.45 credentials: smash%thelike delay: 0 message: >- Home Assistant is shutting down this PC.
 This cannot be canceled.
 Please save your work!